 Spain does not have a deposit system.
-During the year 2020, Spain has started the implementation of an Incentive system called RECICLOS (Reciclos, 2020).
-This reward system is working initially for PET drinking bottles and metal cans.
+During 2020, the country began implementing the RECICLOS incentive system (RECICLOS, 2020).
+This reward system was initially introduced for PET drinking bottles and metal cans.
 Bioplastics products can be easily added to the systems because it works with barcode and shape-recognition.
-The incentives for RECICLOS program are non-monetary incentives.
+The incentives for the RECICLOS program are non-monetary incentives.

-The system is being implemented in selected towns all over Spain and has two differentiated parts: the home stream and the out-of-home stream.
-This is how the systems works for products consumed at home involving the existing yellow containers at the streets:
+The system is currently in the process of being implemented in selected towns all over Spain and has two distinct parts: a home stream and an out-of-home stream.

+Below is an illustration of how the system works for products consumed at home and how it involves the use of existing street located yellow containers: